dijasila/GPAW/doc/tutorials/gw_tutorial/gw_tutorial.rst

 .. literalinclude:: Si_gw.py

 The calculation takes about 5 minutes on a single CPU and returns a dict with the following key/value pairs.
-The dictionary is stored in a .pckl file.
+The dictionary is stored in ``Si-g0w0_results.pckl``.

 ============    =====================    ===================================
 key             type                     description